 Two of Cups

-The Two of Cups can suggest mutual feeling, a conversation that restores balance, or the possibility of meeting each other more honestly.
-It is strongest when paired with cards of maturity, accountability, or clear communication.
+The Two of Cups can suggest mutual feeling, a balancing conversation, or the possibility of meeting each other more honestly.
+It becomes stronger when paired with maturity, accountability, or clear communication.

 Six of Cups

-The Six of Cups often brings the past back into the room.
-It can mean memory, tenderness, old attachment, or someone revisiting what the connection meant.
+The Six of Cups brings the past back into the room.
+It can mean tenderness, memory, old attachment, or someone revisiting what the connection meant.
 It does not automatically mean a healthy return.
-Sometimes it simply shows why letting go feels hard.

 Judgement

-Judgement can signal a meaningful return, a reckoning, or a conversation that asks both people to be more honest than they were before.
-If there is no ownership, though, Judgement can also ask you to wake up from the version of the story you keep replaying.
+Judgement can signal a meaningful reckoning.
+If there is no ownership, though, it may be asking you to wake up from the version of the story you keep replaying.

 Temperance

-Temperance is the card of slow integration.
-It can point toward healing, patience, and a gradual rebuilding of trust.
+Temperance points toward slow repair, patience, and steadier integration.
 It rarely supports dramatic chasing.
-It asks whether both people can become steadier over time.
+It asks whether both people can become more regulated over time.

 The Star

-The Star can describe hope after a painful ending.
-Read it carefully.
+The Star can describe hope after pain.
 Hope can be healing, but it can also become a place to hide.
-The question is whether the hope helps you breathe or keeps you waiting for someone who is not repairing anything.
+Ask whether the hope helps you breathe or keeps you waiting for someone who is not repairing anything.

 Attention Is Not the Same as Repair